IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/SETUP.md

-# Web Application Deployment and Setup
+# Web Application Setup and Deployment

 ## Installing Packages and Initailizing Directories (Local/Dev)

-* You will need to install [Node](https://nodejs.org/en/download) to run locally, specifically the `npm` command.
+* You WILL need to install [Node](https://nodejs.org/en/download) to run locally, specifically the `npm` command.
 * For an automated installation of the npm packages required, run the `npmInstall.sh` script.
 Otherwise, follow the steps below.